alpinegizmo/anderbuns-recipes/content/blog/stuffing/index.md

 ---
 title: Cranberry apple stuffing
 date: "2021-01-02T20:07:30Z"
-description: Savory, herby, and tart.
+description: "Savory, herby, and tart.
 We've replaced the raisins in the original recipe with cranberries, and use fresh sage and more apples (and omit the olives and onions).
-Be careful not burn yourself when you take the pot out of the oven.
+Be careful not burn yourself when you take the pot out of the oven."
 full_img: './cranberries.jpg'
 prep: "30 minutes"
 cook: "2 hours"